Advanced Online Privacy Strategies: Professional Guide to Digital Security and Anonymity

 • Avoiding unsecured public Wi-Fi networks

-Reducing Tracking and Profiling
+Less Tracking Less Profiling

 Online tracking is commonly used to build user profiles.
 To reduce tracking: